bsdimp/mk211bsd/STATUS.md

    to synchronize things.
 It's unclear how many of these copies are needed and minor tweaks have been done to come close.
  * as -- also was rewritten.
 We have a number of patches from comp.bugs.2bsd that we've pulled in and the reverse patch now applies.
-We've not tested it forwards yet.
+One additional patch is needed to recover as0.s and as2.s as patched in 195, it's now it's identical.
  * Patches 2 and 3 are problematic.
 They don't reverse apply cleanly for reasons  still under investigation. this means that bruboot.s is in limbo until we can sort it out (it won't reverse apply, suggesting a local hack).